 The Simple Pages plugin allows you to create text rich pages, for example an "About" page.
-It is one of the plugins which comes bundled with downloads of Omeka.
+It is one of the plugins that comes bundled with downloads of Omeka.

 Managing Simple Pages